Multidisciplinary experts across countries reach consensus on ending Covid as public health threat | Health

 Three of the highest-ranked recommendations are adopting a whole-of-society strategy that involves multiple disciplines, sectors and actors to avoid fragmented efforts; adopting whole-of-government approaches (e.g. coordination between ministries) to identify, review, and address resilience in health systems and make them more responsive to people's needs; and maintaining a vaccines-plus approach, which includes a combination of COVID-19 vaccination, other structural and behavioural prevention measures, treatment, and financial support measures.

-The panellists also prioritised recommendations for developing technologies (vaccines, therapies and services) that can reach target populations.
+The panellists also prioritised recommendations for developing technologies, such as vaccines, therapies and services, that can reach target populations.

-Other recommendations with at least 99 per cent agreement are communicating effectively with the public, rebuilding public trust, and engaging communities in managing the pandemic response, the study said.
+Other recommendations by the study, published in the journal Nature, with at least 99 per cent agreement are communicating effectively with the public, rebuilding public trust, and engaging communities in managing the pandemic response, the study said.

 Only six recommendations had more than 5 per cent disagreement including one which considers further economic incentives to address vaccine hesitancy or a symptoms approach to diagnose COVID-19 in settings with low access to testing, it said.